AI Agent Smart Contract Exploit Generation: Evaluation

-To analyze the practical implications of these execution times, we sought to determine temporal vulnerability windows for historical exploits.
-We employed a systematic binary search approach, starting with each successful exploit \ac{PoC} and performing iterative testing across the range from genesis block to the known attack block.
-This methodology allowed us to efficiently identify the precise block at which each vulnerability was introduced, thereby establishing the full duration of the attack window.
-While we attempted this analysis across our entire dataset, the approach successfully determined vulnerability windows for 19 incidents where the PoC could be reliably executed across historical states.
-Some exploits could not be analyzed this way due to complex dependencies on external state or protocol interactions that prevented clean historical reproduction.
+\textbf{Attack Window Calculation:} To assess the impact of execution times, we estimated temporal vulnerability windows for historical exploits.
+Using a binary search over blocks, we replayed each successful \ac{PoC} from genesis to the attack block to pinpoint when the vulnerability was introduced.
+This yielded precise attack windows for 19 incidents where PoCs executed cleanly on historical states.
+Other cases could not be analyzed due to dependencies on external state or protocol interactions that prevented reliable reproduction.